II. Precautions

 1. Cyclic guanosine monophosphate (cGMP) is a vasodilator

-2. cGMP is rapidly degraded by PDE5 (Phosphodiesterase 5) which present in right ventricle of PAH patients
+2. cGMP is rapidly degraded by PDE5 (Phosphodiesterase 5), present in the right ventricle of PAH patients

 2. Precautions